 “I seek to use the creativity and freedom of form in woodturning to showcase the inherent beauty of wood, to learn from each piece, and to be inspired by sharing my journey with others.”

-2018 will be Larry’s sixth year with the Laguna Beach Festival of Arts.
-He has work in the Orange County Fair permanent collection.
-His work has shown at the Museo Museum in Anaheim and the Orange County Airport, with multiple pieces in the Kamm Teapot collection, as well as several private collections.
+This is Larry’s seventh year with the Festival of Arts.
+He has work in the Orange County Fair permanent collection His work has shown at the Museo Museum in Anaheim and the Orange County Airport, with multiple pieces in the Kamm Teapot collection, and several private collections.
 His work has won First, Second, Third and Division at the Orange County Fair, and First Place in wood sculpture at the Indian Wells Arts festival.